Save Time and Money with an Amazon Analytics Tool: 5 Applications for Marketplace Sellers

 Amazon Analytics Tool: Check!
 What’s next?

-However, it is not enough to decide on a tool to take over the technical analysis on Amazon from now on.
-There are still at least two tools that every merchant should use: a repricer and an FBA error analysis.
+Unfortunately, a tool for technical analysis alone is not the key to success on Amazon.
+There are still at least two tools that every seller should use: a repricer and an FBA error analysis.

 Especially the repricer is important on Amazon, because an analytics tool only really makes sense if your offers are competitive at all.
 90 percent of all products are sold via the Buy Box – if you don’t have it, you can analyse your competitors as precisely as you like, significantly more sales will not come out for you.

 In addition to excellent customer service, the price plays a key role in winning the Buy Box.
 Finding the ideal price is no easy task and very time-consuming.
-The larger the assortment and the higher the sales figures, the less the retailer can cope with this workload.
+The larger the assortment and the higher the sales figures, the harder it becomes for the retailer to cope with the workload.

-Therefore, the automatic price adjustment is essential to appear frequently in the Buy Box.
-The advantage of the intelligent SellerLogic Repricer is the way it works: Unlike other repricers, it does not set rigid rules (e.g. "always two cents cheaper than the competition").
-Instead it analyzes the market situation and adjusts the price with regard to all relevant key figures.
-In this way, merchants sell their products on the online marketplace not at the cheapest but at the best possible price.
-Further they can optimize their presence on Amazon with an analytics tool.
+What does this mean?
+Well, basically it means that automatic price adjustment is essential if you want to appear in the Buy Box regularly.
+Our SellerLogic Repricer does just that.
+Now you’re thinking: “What exactly makes their repricer better than the others?”.
+Fair question.
+The advantage of our SellerLogic Repricer is the way it works: unlike other repricers, it does not set rigid rules (e.g. “always two cents cheaper than the competition”).
+Instead, it analyses the market situation and adjusts the price with regard to all relevant key figures.
+What is the concrete benefit for you as a seller?
+Simple: you are able to sell your products not at the cheapest but at the best possible price.
+Moreover, you are able to optimise your presence on Amazon with an analytics tool.
+If you want to take a look yourself, click on this link and check out our product page.

-This is because debugging often fails due to the available resources.
+Why do you need a tool for this?
+Can’t you just do this on your own?
+Yes, of course that is a viable option, but most people choose not to.
+That is because debugging often fails due to the available resources.
 Up to twelve FBA reports need to be consulted per transaction and then applied for reimbursement from Amazon.
 This high input of time and staff is usually not worth it without a suitable Amazon analytics tool.
+What’s more, Amazon allows you to retroactively follow up on some claims if they are not older than 18 months, which means if a mistake has occurred and no claim has been made so far, our SellerLogic Lost & Found solution can help you get your money back for this as well!

 With Lost & Found, the workload is reduced to a minimum.
-The tool automatically analyzes the user's FBA transactions and creates a case for each suspicious transaction.
+The tool automatically analyses the user’s FBA transactions and creates a case for every suspicious transaction.
 Even the application text is pre-formulated and only needs to be copied to the Seller Central.
-In this way, merchants also get smaller reimbursement sums back.
-But a penny saved is a penny got, right?
+In this way, sellers also able to get smaller reimbursement sums back.
+But a penny saved is a penny earned, right?
+If you feel the same way, click on this link, check out our Lost & Found solution and get your moeny back.

-In merchant groups it is undeniable that, for success on Amazon, an analytics tool is essential.
-Whether Amazon users rely on Sellics, Jungle Scout, Amalyze or a completely different tool is less decisive.
-The functional range of the all-in-one solutions is often quite similar.
-Accordingly, personal preferences and needs play a major role, even if one decides to get along with a free Amazon analysis tool.
+In seller groups it is undeniable that, in order to be successful on Amazon, an analytics tool is essential.
+Whether Amazon sellers rely on Sellics, Jungle Scout, Amalyze or a completely different tool is less decisive here, because the functional range of the one-stop-shop solutions is often quite similar.
+Even though the Amazon analytics tools are free, they still offer a lot of variation.
+So don’t hesitate to choose depending on personal preferences.